 - Most pests can be managed without using pesticides.

-- Use pesticides only if nonchemical controls are ineffective and monitoring confirms that pests are reaching intolerable or damaging levels.
+- Use pesticides only if nonchemical controls are ineffective and monitoring confirms pests are reaching intolerable or damaging levels.

 - If pesticides are necessary, use them in combination with the nonchemical methods described above.